gogeekery/Python-Scripts/README.md

 	scanning all URLs inside DOCX and PDF files (including non‑clickable text and embedded hyperlinks).

+Meraki IP Finder / IP Lookup Tool

+	A GUI tool that uses the Meraki Dashboard API to quickly resolve client IP addresses to their corresponding networks.
+	Includes device metadata such as network name, device/hostname, MAC address, and last seen timestamp.

 WiFi QR Code Generator

 	A cross-platform GUI app that scans nearby WiFi networks (Windows, macOS, Linux), and generates QR codes for easy device connection.